oreo639/LimePlayer3DS/README.md

 + Others: If I forgot to mention someone important (as in their code is used without credit), please let me know.

 + Most of the icons under gfx are from the site [icons8.com](https://icons8.com) and are licensed under the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/3.0/)

+## Copyright

+The application is licensed under GPLv3-or-later.

 ## Special Thanks
 Nintendo Homebrew: A nice discord that is always giving help with homebrew and development.